-Step 1: First throw the butter, chocolate, alcohol, sugar, vanilla extract and fruit into a saucepan and heat through on the hob until it has all melted.
+First throw the butter, chocolate, alcohol, sugar, vanilla extract and fruit into a saucepan.
+Heat through on the hob until it has all melted.
 Once melted, take the pan off the heat and put to one side to cool.

-Step 3: Now it’s time to prepare your baking tin!
+Now it’s time to prepare your baking tin!
 Check out this video on how to line a baking tin which you may find helpful.
-Line your tin with two layers of baking paper and surround your tin with a few layers of newspaper or brown paper, securing in place with string.
+Line your tin with two layers of baking paper.
+Then, surround it with a few layers of newspaper or brown paper, securing in place with string.
 As you will have to cook your cake for a long period of time, wrapping your baking tin with newspaper protects your cake mixture from cooking too quickly and burning.

-Step 4: The oven is hot and the tin is ready, now all you have to do is combine the remaining ingredients!
-First, get your mixing bowl and mix together the flour, ground almonds, mixed spice and cocoa and leave to one side.
+The oven is hot and the tin is ready, now all you have to do is combine the remaining ingredients!
+Mix the flour, ground almonds, mixed spice and cocoa in the mixing bowl.
 Beat up the eggs in a smaller bowl before mixing with your chocolate fruit mixture (which would have cooled by now) in the saucepan.
 Lastly, mix in the flour mixture into the saucepan and mix well.

 There you have it!
 A chocolate Christmas cake that can be made mere days before the big day.
 Festive enough to meet the demands of the traditional family members, whilst having a little chocolate edge to sweeten it for those who who don’t like traditional Christmas cake.

 You can decorate your cake any way you like.
-I decided to keep it simple by adding some left over glacier cherries and holly leaves (washed thoroughly) before sprinkling with icing sugar.
-Warmed up with a dollop cream or creme fraiche, this will go down a treat with my family this Christmas…how about yours?
+I decided to keep it simple by adding some left-over glacier cherries and previously washed holly leaves.
+I then sprinkled some with icing sugar on top.
+Warmed up with a dollop cream of or crème fraîche, this will go down a treat with my family this Christmas.
+How about yours?